substance/interior/_posts/features/0100-01-04-extensible.md

 layout: feature
 published: true
 title: Extensible
 abstract: Since Substance exposes content as data, extensibility is a natural implication.
-We're at an early stage still, and we'll provide you with detailed instruction on how to extend the system soon.
-But here's what you can do.
+We are at an early stage still, and we'll provide you with detailed instruction on how to extend the system soon.
+But here's what you will be able to do.
 prose_link:
   http://prose.io/#substance/substance.github.com/edit/master/_posts/features/0100-01-04-open-source.md
 author_twitter: _mql